Parent Resources

 • Students should complete the first section of the form to provide information about themselves: name, address, etc.

-• The employer completes the section about the job, business name and address, etc. and the employer signs the form.
+• The employer completes the section on the job, business name, address, etc., and signs the form.

 • The parent or guardian signs the form.